pivotal-cf/pivotal-ui/docs/GetStarted.md

 In development mode, this will inject PUI css directly into your page.
 In production mode, it will create a file called `components.css` as well as any fonts or images required by the css.
-If you are using react-starter, you will need to add `components.css` to your `scripts` key in `application.json`.
+If you are using pui-starter, you will need to add `components.css` to your `scripts` key in `application.json`.